open it

 Early consultation and engagement between government agencies and DSPs can mitigate many of the disruptions and costs during software development that are outlined in this article.

-When government agencies better understand these challenges and costs for DSPs and work in partnership within the software industry, they enable more efficient and effective digital ecosystems.
+When government agencies better understand these challenges and costs for DSPs and work in partnership with the software industry, they enable more efficient and effective digital ecosystems.

 Become a Member